Skip to main content

 Shujinkou is a single player game.

-Similar games include Astria Ascending, TROUBLESHOOTER: Abandoned Children, Towers of Aghasba, Mary Skelter Nightmares, Learn Japanese To Survive!
-Hiragana Battle and others.
+Similar games include Astria Ascending, TROUBLESHOOTER: Abandoned Children, Towers of Aghasba, Learn Japanese to Survive!
+Hiragana Battle, Labyrinth of Refrain: Coven of Dusk and others.